-Plant Growth & Interactions Unit (Plant Adventures)
+Plant Adaptations Unit (Plant Adventures)

 Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 Seed Dispersal How did a tree travel halfway around the world?
 Students develop physical models of seed structures.
 They observe how structure affects the seed's function in dispersing away from the tree.
-2.16 Develop and use models to represent phenomena, objects, and processes or design a prototype for a solution to a problem.
+2.3B Make predictions based on observable patterns.
 2.12C Explain and demonstrate how some plants depend on other living things, wind, or water for pollination and to move their seeds around.
 2.13A Identify the roots, stems, leaves, flowers, fruits, and seeds of plants and compare how those structures help different plants meet their basic needs for survival.
 Lesson 2 Animal Seed Dispersal Why do seeds have so many different shapes?
 Students develop a model of a furry animal and then use it to test how far seed models with different structures can travel.
-2.16 Develop and use models to represent phenomena, objects, and processes or design a prototype for a solution to a problem.2.28 Analyze data by identifying significant features and patterns; 2.12C Explain and demonstrate how some plants depend on other living things, wind, or water for pollination and to move their seeds around.
+2.2D Record and organize data using pictures, numbers, and words.
+2.12C Explain and demonstrate how some plants depend on other living things, wind, or water for pollination and to move their seeds around.
 2.13A Identify the roots, stems, leaves, flowers, fruits, and seeds of plants and compare how those structures help different plants meet their basic needs for survival.
 Lesson 3 Water, Sunlight, & Plant Growth Could a plant survive without light?
 Students conduct an investigation to determine that plants need water and light to grow.
-2.1B Plan and conduct simple descriptive investigations and use engineering practices to design solutions to problems.
+2.2B Plan and conduct descriptive investigations.
 2.13A Identify the roots, stems, leaves, flowers, fruits, and seeds of plants and compare how those structures help different plants meet their basic needs for survival.
 2.12A Describe how the physical characteristics of environments, including the amount of rainfall, support plants and animals within an ecosystem.
 Lesson 4 Plant Needs & Habitats How much water should you give a plant?
 Students plan and conduct a series of virtual experiments in order to determine how much water and sunlight a set of mystery plants need in order to stay healthy and survive.
-2.1F Record and organize data using pictures, numbers, words, symbols, and simple graphs.
+2.2B Plan and conduct descriptive investigations.
 2.12A Describe how the physical characteristics of environments, including the amount of rainfall, support plants and animals within an ecosystem.